 You can visit Evaluation on the navigation bar below for general information on evaluation.
-This section is designed to add to this general information by giving you special considerations for evaluating campaigns and promotions.
+This section is designed to add to this general information by giving you special considerations for evaluating mass media campaigns.

 There are several challenges in evaluating media campaigns that should be considered:

-- With mass media campaigns, it is often difficult to establish causality (e.g., the media message caused fifty individuals to eat more fruits and vegetables).
-Some individuals might have changed their consumption of fruits and vegetables their own and others may have been influenced by a friend, a co-worker or another mass media campaign in their area.
-Therefore, it is important to get as much information as possible about the reason for the increase in consumption.
-Comparison with other communities may also be helpful, and assessing why individuals decided to change their eating patterns, and the association of these reasons with the specific messages conveyed in your media campaign, may be helpful.
+- With mass media campaigns, it is often difficult to establish causality (e.g., the media message caused fifty community members to walk for 30 minutes five days per week).
+Some individuals might have increased their physical activity on their own and others may have been influenced by a friend, a co-worker or another mass media campaign in their area.
+Therefore, it is important to get as much information as possible about the reason for the increase in physical activity.

 - The exact number of media messages necessary to create change or reach the intervention objectives is not known; and it is not really feasible to document exposure to specific messages or a total number of messages.
 Individuals may have difficulty remembering whether or not they have seen a message, let alone multiple messages with a similar look and feel to them.